 My friend Mary-Alice suggested I name our abode Amanda’s Home for Wayward Gnomes, and now I can’t shake the vision of a band of tiny troublemakers moving in and making merry mischief – ha!

 Don’t you just love creating small structures and tiny worlds?
 For some more recycled building ideas, check out the cardboard box city neighborhood we put together and filled with drawing prompts!
-Or try making a Mid-Century Modern-inspired shoebox house with printable patterns and landscape elements.
-For extra credit, grab a couple pieces of square scrap wood and make the simplest DIY beach dollhouse EVER (I swear!).
+Try making a Mid-Century Modern-inspired shoebox house with printable patterns and landscape elements, or take part in our cardboard ice shanty STEAM building challenge!
+For extra credit, grab a couple of pieces of square scrap wood and make the simplest DIY beach dollhouse EVER (I swear!).